loodse/helm-training/02-create-your-own-chart/README.md

 * use a file per kind
 * move often used identifier to the `values.yaml`
 * move cross-referenced values like ports to the `values.yaml`
+* the `b64enc` function could be useful for secrets
 * are there helpful functions in the `_helpers.tpl`?

 ## Got lost?